admin-shell-io/aas-specs/README.md

 ### JSON

-The JSON schema is available at [schemas/json/](schemas/json/).
+The JSON schema, mapping rules and examples is available at [schemas/json/](schemas/json/).

 ### RDF

-The RDF data model is available at [schemas/rdf/](schemas/rdf/).
+The RDF data model, mapping rules and examples is available at [schemas/rdf/](schemas/rdf/).

 ### XML

-The XML schema is available at [schemas/xml/](schemas/xml/).
+The XML schema, mapping rules and examples is available at [schemas/xml/](schemas/xml/).

 ### XMI